What To Feed Your Baby Who Has CMA

 See the breakdown of protein in different Similac® formulas:

 Milk allergies aren't just about what's in your baby's bottle.
 If your child has started eating solid food, you'll also need to make sure that she avoids all milk-containing foods, such as yogurt and cheese.
-Because milk can be in many foods, your baby's doctor may also refer you to a registered dietitian to help you learn to look for problem ingredients.
+Because milk can be in many foods, your baby's doctor may also refer you to a registered dietitian to help you learn to look for problem ingredients and ensure nutritional needs are being met.

 What To Avoid Feeding Your Baby Who Has CMA